Capitalization of Academic Degrees

 My recommendation is to pick your resource and then be consistent.

-Where there is agreement, however, is that abbreviations of academic degrees are to be capitalized.
+There is agreement, however, that abbreviations of academic degrees are to be capitalized.
 CMOS recommends omitting periods unless required for tradition or consistency (BA, BS, MA, MS, PhD), but AP prefers retaining the periods (B.A., B.S., M.A., M.S., Ph.D.).

 - The keynote speaker tonight will be Juris Doctor/juris doctor Michael Abercrombie.